arviz-devs/preliz/docs/examples/students_t_distribution.md

 **Common Alternatives:**

+- [Skewed Student's t Distribution](skew_studentt_distribution.md) - Extends the Student's t-distribution by introducing a skewness parameter, allowing for the modeling of data that is not symmetrically distributed.
+- [Half-Student's t Distribution](halfstudentt_distribution.md) - Considers only the positive values of the Student's t-distribution.
 - [Normal Distribution](normal_distribution.md) - When $\nu \to \infty$, the t-distribution converges to the normal distribution.
 - [Cauchy Distribution](cauchy_distribution.md) - The Cauchy distribution is a special case of the Student's t-distribution with $\nu=1$.

-**Related Distributions:**

-- [Chi-Squared Distribution](chi_squared_distribution.md) - Student's t-distribution is a transformation of chi-squared distribution and can be obtained from chi-squared distribution and normal distribution.

 ```
 ## References